- Documents of Formation of a Company

 b) On its conversion from Public company to non-public or vice-versa.

-c) On the direction of the Central Government if it is of the opinion that the name is similar to the name of an already existing company or almost like a registered Trade Mark.
+c) On the direction of the Central Government if it thinks that the name is similar to the name of an already existing company or almost like a registered Trade Mark.

 The name clause can be altered by passing a special resolution in the General Meeting of a Company.

 2. The Address Clause (Registered office Clause)

 The clause states the name of the State during which the Registered Office of the corporate is going to be